-At each stage of the process, and in addition to ensuring the business of each committees is carried out in accordance with this guidance, the Chair is required to ensure that:
+At each stage of the process, and in addition to ensuring the business of each committee is carried out in accordance with this guidance, the Chair is required to ensure that:

-- Each application is assessed against the published Assessment Criteria; - Committee members are aware of School/Institution ACP R&T Guidance and understand that Indicators of Excellence are suggestive in nature and non-exhaustive; not all indicators will be relevant to all applicants; - Appropriate consideration is given to any declared Contextual Factors and/or COVID-related impacts and advice is sought from the relevant HR Schools Team in advance of the meeting as appropriate; - Appropriate consideration is given to applications where the subject area crosses School Committee boundaries (see Interdisciplinary/Cross-Departmental Applications); - The Minutes (assessment records) of each Committee meeting are an accurate record, include the justifications for the Committee's decisions, reflect the scores awarded and are approved by each member; and - All necessary action is taken following approval of the Minutes.
+- Each application is assessed against the published Assessment Criteria; - Committee members are aware of School/Institution ACP R&T Guidance and understand that Indicators of Excellence are suggestive in nature and non-exhaustive; not all indicators will be relevant to all applicants; - Appropriate consideration is given to any declared Contextual Factors and advice is sought from the relevant HR Schools Team in advance of the meeting as appropriate; - Appropriate consideration is given to applications where the subject area crosses School Committee boundaries (see Multidisciplinary Applications); - Prior to concluding business, committees must review and consider the scoring of applications holistically, to ensure they have applied the scoring methodology consistently across all applications; - The Minutes (Assessment Records) of each committee meeting are an accurate record, include the justifications for the committee's decisions, reflect the scores awarded and are approved by each member.
+The Assessment Record should be a summary of the committee's assessment and the recommendation, and should not include detail on the contents of the application; and - All necessary action is taken following approval of the Minutes.